Effun-141/Effun-141.github.io/_team/wenshan.md

 image: /img/team/current_member/hongziyang.jpg
 ---

-Ziyang Hong is an Associate Research Professor at The Chinese University of HongKong, Shenzhen.
+Ziyang Hong is an Research Assistant Professor at The Chinese University of HongKong, Shenzhen.